Where can I serve?

 Chicago is often seen as the birthplace of the study and emphasis in ‘urban ministry.’
 This team engages the community, studies its authors, rides its public transit (CTA) and seeks to integrate into the life of this amazing midwestern yet world class city.
 This site seeks young adults to serve and to learn with the people of Chicago, to engage in intentional Christian community and personal discipleship, to work with local ministries and agencies and to explore urban, multicultural ministry as a vocation and calling.

 In a city known for its storytelling and its very famous residents, Hollywood YAVs learn the joys of mutual hospitality with their Central and South American neighbors while uncovering the overlooked stories of the largest and most diverse homeless population in the country.
 To live in Hollywood means to seek the face of God amidst the juxtaposition of the fame, fortune, and the poverty just outside what’s captured in the camera frames.
 YAVs work in agencies and ministries that engage on multiple levels and encounter peripheral issues of economic injustice, domestic violence, and human trafficking.
-Concurrently, YAVs live and build relationships in a vibrant community house with their neighborhood.
+Concurrently, YAVs start to engage in racial reconciliation in their immediate neighborhood, and amidst the broad multi-culturalism of Los Angeles.

 Indiana’s motto is “Crossroads of America.”
 The Indy YAVs will live in the intersection of religious diversity, and work together to address issues of reconciliation and poverty.
 The goal of Indy YAV is to provide opportunities for deep engagement and cooperative work with people of diverse religious identities.
 YAVs will gain skills in helping the community live faithfully with difference.
 The work that will be undertaken will help to broaden understanding of the interfaith and ecumenical landscape of the Indianapolis community and the world.
 Come to the crossroads and engage in the struggle.